top of page

 • Try to keep your child’s schedule while you are away.
 It’s ok to let your little one stay up a little later than normal, but in general, a sleep-deprived baby or toddler is not a fun travel companion.

 • Adjust for jet lag.
 If your travel involves jet lag, then check out our jet lag blogs (three hours or less: eastward and westward; four to eight hours: eastward) to adjust your child appropriately.
+For recommendations to help your baby sleep on an airplane, check out this blog.

 4. Keep your child's routine stable